gardenbed/terraform-modules/google/gke-node-pool/README.md

 A [Node Pool](https://cloud.google.com/kubernetes-engine/docs/concepts/node-pools)
 is a managed group of nodes for a GKE cluster that all have the same configuration.

+For networking information, please see the cluster documentation [here](../gke-cluster/README.md#networking).

 Nodes are distributted in all available zones in the region.
 The `initial_node_count`, `min_node_count`, and `max_node_count` denote the initial/minimum/maximum number of nodes in each zone.